EnesTiske/amazon_clone/README.md

 ## About Me

 Hello!
-I’m Mehmet Enes Tiske, a third-year Computer Engineering student at Gazi University.
+I’m Enes Tiske, a third-year Computer Engineering student at Gazi University.
 I’m passionate about learning and honing my skills in software development, and I believe in hands-on experience.
 As a student, I enjoy taking on clone projects to learn and practice new technologies, and this Amazon clone is one of my projects aimed at understanding the intricacies of e-commerce platforms.

 ## Project Overview